dmheller/gtcm_gnp_client/README.md

 launch a regular GTM client so that it can hold the lock for a sufficiently long period of time.

 [KNOWN BUGS]

-Quotes should not be given even string data type is used.

 $ORDER prints entire key instead of the subscript itself.